Publishing By Using the Portal Publisher API⚓︎

 Manually Testing a Deployment Bundle⚓︎

-Once a bundle has been validated, it can be referenced as a dependency in your build tool of choice.
-The usecase of this would be to build a release in a CI environment, but perform manual testing in your local environment before releasing the deployment to Central.
+Once a bundle has been validated it can be referenced as a dependency in your build tool of choice.
+The usecase for this would be building a release in a CI environment but performing manual testing in your local environment before releasing the deployment to Central.

 Maven⚓︎